taunsquared/graphic-novel-thesis/2018-09-10_Script-draft2.md

 Min is back in PQ's office.
 PQ examines the black market injector and substance.

-Min: "I'm SO LUCKY that the biohazard suit hid my subdermal shield from Rajue.
-He's the LAST person I want to see that."
+Min: "I'm SO LUCKY I was wearing the biohazard suit.
+Rajue is the LAST person who should see my subdermal shield."

 PQ, holding up the substance in its vial up to the light: "Humph.
 Doesn't look any scarier than some of the chem mods that the Orbiter teens smuggle on board.
 And you say a **MENDELEEVER** is analysing the substance?"

 Min: "Yes, well, at least, a **MENDELEEVER** TRAINEE is..."
 Min face-palms.
 "Actually, this particular trainee could use some help too...she's too freaked out by the food to eat it, we need a way to scan it in the mess hall or something."

+### Page 11

 PQ: "Hmm...I might be able to get my hands on a medical scanner, from the infirmary."

 Min: "Isn't that incredibly risky?"

 PQ: "What Magou did to save my life was far riskier.
-This is nothin, love."
+This is nothin, love.
+Besides, they're mandated to buy the new model at the end of each year.
+They have devices spilling out of their ears."

+Min: "That reminds me...Rajue said something...INTERESTING...about the Space Asylum Program..."

-### Page 11 and 12
+### Page 12

-Min mentions to PQ her conversation with Rajue.
-They discuss the Space Asylum Program and who it's actually serving.
-PQ warns Min to be very careful in the evenings, that seems to be the time when Min's subdermal shield freaks out.
+Min and PQ discuss the Space Asylum Program and who it's actually serving.
+As Min leaves to go to bed, PQ warns Min to be very careful in the evenings, as that seems to be the time when Min has her most severe eSyrup reactions.

 ## Chapter 4